heygrady/blog/source/_posts/2012-04-20-compass-grid-gem-and-new-fluid-grid.markdown

 {% h2 Introducing Grid %}

 Although this grid plugin is inspired by the 1KB CSS Grid, it's not simply the Sass version of that grid.
-So I've opted to rename the grid to simply "Grid" and gobbled up the "compass-grid-plugin" gem name because some [Austrian guy](http://wizzart.at/about.html) already has "[compass-grid](http://rubygems.org/gems/compass-grid)".
-That's the nondescript name I'm working with until someone asks me to rename it something less confusingly generic.
-I could maybe be convinced to call it "Pancakes."
+So I've opted to rename the grid to simply "Grid" and gobbled up the "compass-grid-plugin" gem name because some [Austrian guy](http://wizzart.at/about.html) already has "[compass-grid](http://rubygems.org/gems/compass-grid)" &mdash; it's helpful that all of the other Compass grids use "-plugin" in the gem name also.
+That's the unimaginative name I'm going with until someone asks me to rename it something less confusingly generic.
+I could maybe be convinced to call it "Pancakes" or "Simple."

 {% h3 What does Grid do? %}

-The point of Compass Grid is to make grid math easier and make working with grids much more flexible.
+The point of Grid is to make grid math easier and make working with grids much more flexible.
 Old-school CSS-only grids require classes to be added to the markup and do not make working with the grid very easy.
 What happens when you need padding or a border on your column?
 What happens when the designer needs to cheat the grid in a few places?
 Compass Grid makes all of these situations much easier to handle because the measurements are not baked into the CSS and don't require hard-coded classes in the markup.

 {% h3 How is Grid different than other Compass grids? %}

 There's a few other notable Compass grids.
 Of course Compass has always shipped with [Blueprint](http://compass-style.org/reference/blueprint/grid/) pre-installed.
 There's also a port of [960.gs](https://github.com/nextmat/compass-960-plugin) as well as a relatively new entrant, [Susy](https://github.com/ericam/compass-susy-plugin).
 Someone has also ported [Columnal](https://github.com/diogob/compass-columnal-plugin) to Compass.
 The original author of the 1KB CSS Grid has created [The Semantic Grid System](http://semantic.gs/) to take advantage of Sass/Less and remove the need for classes in the markup.
 All of these Compass-powered grids are great and you should use them!
 But they all are a little more complicated than "just a grid" (with the exception of The Semantic Grid System).
 At a glance, I think the main differences between most other grids and Grid are as follows:

 - Grid does not require Alpha and Omega.
+This is actually a big win for simplicity.
+Grid uses negative margins on the rows to accomplish the same thing.
 - Grid is designed specifically for cheating the grid using the `$plus` argument.
 - Grid is designed specifically to support row nesting.
-- Grid is designed to be as simple and flexible as possible.
+- Grid only does grid measurements and has no other capabilities.

 {% h2 Installing Grid %}